danfuzz/bashy-lib/tests/02-core/04-misc/03-set-array-from-lines/info.md

-Test of the function `set-array-from-lines`
+Test of the function `set-array-from-lines`.